Jungincha/JS_30/Day03/Day03.md

   background: pink;
 }
 ```
-2. You can set grobal CSS property using CSS variables
+2. You can set global CSS property using CSS variables
 ```js
 :root {
   --base-fontsize: 10px;